devadalberto/homelab_gitops/docs/reference.md

 ### Manage Encrypted Application Secrets

-Both the AWX admin and Postgres superuser Kubernetes Secrets live in this repository as [SOPS](https://github.com/getsops/sops) manifests and are encrypted for the Age recipient defined in `.sops/.sops.yaml`.
-To edit either secret:
+The AWX admin, Postgres superuser, and Pi-hole admin Kubernetes Secrets live in this repository as [SOPS](https://github.com/getsops/sops) manifests and are encrypted for the Age recipient defined in `.sops/.sops.yaml`.
+To edit any of these secrets:

 1. Export the matching Age private key so SOPS can decrypt locally (for example `export SOPS_AGE_KEY_FILE=$HOME/.config/sops/age/keys.txt`).
-2. Open the manifest with SOPS (`sops awx/sops-secrets/awx-admin.sops.yaml` or `sops data/postgres/sops-secrets/postgres-superuser.yaml`).
+2. Open the manifest with SOPS (`sops awx/sops-secrets/awx-admin.sops.yaml`, `sops data/postgres/sops-secrets/postgres-superuser.yaml`, or `sops apps/pihole/sops-secrets/admin-secret.yaml`).
 SOPS handles the decrypt/edit/re-encrypt cycle automatically when the editor closes.
 3. Apply the updated manifest back to the cluster (`kubectl apply -f <path-to-secret>`).

 #### Rotate AWX Admin Credentials